Alex Verdugo Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in the league with a collective 6.9 strikeouts per nine innings.
+- The Tigers pitching staff ranks last in the league with a collective 6.3 strikeouts per nine innings.

-- The Tigers have the 29th-ranked team ERA among all MLB pitching staffs (6.23).
+- The Tigers have a 6.20 team ERA that ranks 27th among all MLB pitching staffs.

-- The Tigers rank 22nd in baseball in home runs allowed (nine total, 1.5 per game).
+- Tigers pitchers combine to surrender 11 total home runs at a clip of 1.6 per game (to rank 22nd in the league).

-- Turnbull (0-1) makes the start for the Tigers, his second of the season.
+- Wentz (0-1) makes the start for the Tigers, his second of the season.

-- His last appearance came on Saturday against the Tampa Bay Rays, when the right-hander threw 2 1/3 innings, surrendering seven earned runs while allowing eight hits.
+- His last appearance came on Sunday against the Tampa Bay Rays, when the lefty tossed 5 1/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.